 The practice of sales management including sales force recruiting, training, organization, motivation, compensation, and evaluation.
-Prerequisites: MRKT 305 and MRKT 311; Junior or Senior Standing; declared CoBPA majors only.
+Prerequisite: MRKT 305 and MRKT 311; Junior or Senior Standing; declared CoBPA majors only.
 S.

 MRKT 430.
 Relationship Marketing.
 3 Credits.

 Relationship marketing is now a core, strategic element of virtually all marketing.
 Organizations increasingly stress the importance of cooperation with customers, communities, charities, and other partners.
 This course focuses primarily on marketing relationships in the Organization-to-Organization context.
-Prerequisites: MRKT 305 and MRKT 311; Junior or Senior Standing; declared CoBPA majors only.
+Prerequisite: MRKT 305; Junior or Senior Standing.
 S.